Football News

 The Manchester-based sports travel company became the Official Supporter Travel Supplier of Manchester United in June 2021.

 As per the deal, Sportsbreaks.com offers “Match Break” packages that include an official ticket and a choice of overnight accommodation for home matches covering all tournaments Manchester United compete in.
-The company also offers travel support to the Manchester United season ticket holders and Executive Club members for the team’s away games, both domestic and international.
+The company also offers travel support to Manchester United season ticket holders and Executive Club members for the team’s away games, both domestic and international.

 The two parties expanded their agreement in July 2022 to also cover the US and Canada markets.